alexk99/the_router/conf_options2.md

 ### dhcpv6 add dns

 Adds a recursive DNS server to the global list of servers.
-Values on the list will be used in the RA messages sent to PPPoE subsribers and by DHCPv6 server.
+Values on the list will be used in the RA messages sent to PPPoE and IPv6oE subsribers by DHCPv6 server.

 	dhcpv6 add dns <ipv6_address>